rjmac/rojoma-json/README.markdown

 to `read()` or `write()` on the IO handle they're given, so it is probably a good idea to ensure that it is buffered.

+As extensions to the JSON specification, `JsonReader` accepts the
+following:

+ * single-quote delimited strings
+ * unquoted object keys
+ * Javascript-style comments

+The only limits on the sizes of strings and depth of nesting are those of the JVM.
+Parsing is done recursively, and so stack space is the limiting factor in nesting.
+Numbers are restricted to those which can fit in a Java `BigDecimal`.
+The reader does validate surrogate pairs and will replace stray halves with the Unicode `REPLACEMENT_CHARACTER` character.

 package com.rojoma.json.matcher
 -------------------------------
  * `OptPattern`: The base class of all `Pattern`s, plus `POption`